 - Printing profile ranges are like those of PLA for your printer, however, they will not necessarily be the same as your usual profiles.
 Attention should be given to Speed, Flow and Heat.

 - Sometimes using a larger size nozzle such as 0.6mm or 0.8mm is recommended.
 There are many online tutorials including those from Maker’s Muse on YouTube that recommend this as standard.

 - Stringing can also be a consideration for refinement.
 Adjusting retraction settings are typically the best way to minimise this effect.
-A great way to solve any stringing issues is to download a retraction test model from Thingiverse.com website.
+A fantastic way to solve any stringing issues is to download a retraction test model from Thingiverse.com website.
 Retraction settings for your usual PLA prints may not work in the same way as they will for Wood.

 - Adhesion to the print surface is not a common issue for Wood PLA filaments.
-If you are having troubles, printing on a 50-70 degree will greatly help.
+If you are having trouble, printing on a 50-70 degree will help.
 In addition to this printing on Blue Painter’s tape will also help.
 It is always important to lay the tape without any overlaps.
 Allowing for small gaps is much better than introducing any overlap which will potentially knock the hot end.
 In some instances, we have witnessed that overlapping the tape can also cause clogging at the hot end.